-The following is a condensed version of an article by Father Michael Van Sloun, pastor of St. Stephen in Anoka, that first appeared in 2008 in The Catholic Spirit.
+The following is a condensed version of an article by Father Michael Van Sloun, pastor of St. Bartholomew in Wayzata, that first appeared in 2008 in The Catholic Spirit.
+In 2016, Ash Wednesday is Feb.
+10.

 The imposition of ashes is a solemn ritual that signals the beginning of the holy season of Lent.
 The ceremony is distinctive; there is no liturgical action like it throughout the entire church year.